Onshore, Nearshore, Reef, Backcountry, Flats, Wreck

 Goliath Groupers feed on sea turtles and crustaceans, mostly crabs.
 Other slow-moving fish such as burrfish, catfish, toadfish, and octopus will be found in their diet.
-These would be good fish to use as bait.
+These would be good fish to use as bait along with ladyfish and crevalle jack.
 Lures would be unsuccessful with these huge fish.

-The rod and reel you use need to be a strong and extra heavy one since these fish are known to break gear.
+The rod and reel you use need to be strong and extra-heavy since these fish are known to break gear.
 Goliath Grouper puts up an intense but usually short-lived fight.
 That first pull will be enough to pull you right off the boat if you are not careful, so be prepared.
 You will want a very heavy rod.